 White Collar Crimes Your Legal Partner for 30 Years: Protecting Rights, Pursuing Justice, and Bridging Gaps

-Amarillo White Collar Crime Defense Attorney
+Amarillo White Collar Crime Attorney

-Texas Types of White Collar Crimes
+Types of White Collar Crimes in Texas

 Many white collar cases are the result of accounting errors, billing mistakes, or business deals gone bad.
 Just because an investor, business, or even the government itself lost money does not necessarily mean there was criminal intent.
 White collar prosecutions are typically tenuous, circumstantial, or based on hearsay statements of those who have an ax to grind or stand to benefit from the prosecution.